berylliumsec/orionOps/README.md

 - INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has not been exploited.
 - CVSS_SCORE_THRESHOLD : The results will only contain vulnerabilities that thier CVSS score is greater than this threshold.
 - USE_ZAP_RISK: This option allows you to use the native ZAP risk rating as a threshold instead of the CVSS SCORE
 - USE_CVSS_RISK: This option allows you to include the native ZAP risk rating instead of the CVSS SCORE
 - ZAP_RISK_CODE_THRESHOLD: If USE_ZAP_RISK is set to True, results will only contain vulnerabilities whose ZAP RISK CODE score is greater than this value.

+You should either use ZAP's risk score or CVSS's score, not both

 ### Executing the docker image